-Has 15-Minute Delivery Q-Commerce Had Its 15 Minutes?
+Has 15-Minute Delivery Q-Commerce had Its 15 Minutes of Fame?

 The pandemic saw a lot of what could be described as “scurrying.”
 Scurrying to get online.
 Scurrying to scale up fulfillment to meet consumer demand.
 And scurrying to compete with new entrants offering ever-faster fulfillment.